bitwarden/help/_articles/providers/getting-started-providers.md

 ### Onboard Users

 As the creator of the Provider, you'll be automatically given [Provider Admin]({{site.baseurl}}/provider-users/#provider-user-types) status, allowing you to fully manage all aspects of the Provider and all [Client Organizations](#client-organizations).
+Bitwarden strongly recommends that you provision a second Provider Admin for failover purposes.

 Now, begin adding your employees as [Service Users]({{site.baseurl}}/article/provider-users/#provider-user-types), which will allow them to fully administer all Client Organizations but create new ones or manage the Provider itself: